-In preparing its financial statements, the Company is required to make certain estimates, judgments and assumptions that it believes are reasonable based upon the information available.
+In preparing our financial statements, we are required to make certain estimates, judgments and assumptions that we believe are reasonable based upon the information available.
 These estimates and assumptions affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the periods presented.